+Recall that a \defn{partial permutation matrix} is a binary matrix with at most one nonzero entry in each row and column.
 A version of Gaussian elimination shows that every $M \in \Mat_{n \times n}$ can be written as $b_1 w b_2^\top$ for $b_1, b_2 \in \B_n$ and a unique partial permutation matrix $w$.
 Equivalently, the $n\times n$ partial permutation matrices are representatives for the distinct $\B_n \times \B_n$-orbits on $\Mat_{n \times n}$.
 These orbits are called \defn{matrix Schubert cells} $\openMX_w$, and their Zariski closures are called \defn{matrix Schubert varieties} $\MX_w$.
-We can express these using rank conditions as
+We can express these sets using rank conditions as

 Here we write $[n] = \{1,2,\ldots,n\}$, and if $R, C \subseteq [n]$ then $M_{RC}$ denotes the submatrix of $M$ in rows $R$ and columns $C$.
 Thus, $M_{[i][j]}$ is the upper-left $i \times j$ corner of $M$.